tadhglydon/MazeSolver/README.md

   - The program should be tested on the sample mazes provided
   - Output should be written to the Standard Output/Console

-The emphasis should be on code readability and simplicity.
-Runtime for all of the sample mazes should be <30 seconds.

-All the sample mazes do have a solution!

-Please email the solution in source code form, with short instructions on how to run.

-Good luck!

 Maze file format
 ================